ksaadDE/CoronaWashNews/README.md

 Flags and Packages from others and their rights remaining untouched!

 Keep in Mind this App is not powered by any offical Institution or State.
 If you have health issues consider going to a doctor / medical experts.
 You use the app on your own risk.

+# Known issues
+We know that if the timer is about 60 seconds and the DisplayTime of your Screen is less than one Minute the Screen just powers off ("closes it").
+You can workaround by adjusting the setting on Android.